th2-net/cradleapi/README.md

 ## Release notes

 ### 5.5.0

+* Provided option to limit parallel queries for statistic persistence
+  * Added `counterPersistenceMaxParallelQueries` option to configure how many queries can be executed in parallel for statistic persistence.
 * Executes cassandra operators initialisation in a separate thread to exclude hung upping during schema creation
     * Added `initOperatorsDurationSeconds` option to configure expected time for initialisation operations
 * Optimised logic of collecting statistic data.
 * Updated:
   * th2 gradle plugin: `0.2.4` (bom: `4.11.0`)
+  * task-utils: `0.1.4`
   * cassandra: `1.20.6`
   * caffeine: `3.2.0`